 The first to summit Larkya peak this season!
 And the only so far …… 26 April 2016

-Paul Anderson and Daniella Aburto started the trek to the Tsum Valley from Kathmandu on the 8th April with Climb High.
+Paul Anderson and Daniella Aburto started the trek to the Tsum Valley.
+The trek began from Kathmandu on the 8th April with Climb High.

 Tsum Valley in sacred Buddhist texts means ‘The Hidden Valley of Happiness’.
-The allure of the Tsum Valley is the unique blend of Nepal’s best offerings–big mountain views, numerous monasteries and nunneries, traditional culture, and friendly people.
+The allure of the Tsum Valley is the unique blend of Nepal’s best offerings–big mountain views.
+With numerous monasteries and nunneries, traditional culture, and friendly people.

-They continued their trek to the Manaslu Circuit and reached the base camp of Larkya peak on the 24th April.
+They continued their trek to the Manaslu Circuit.
+And then reached the base camp of Larkya peak on the 24th April.
 Base camp is close to the Larkya La, a pass of 5,135 m.

-On the next day, it took them 6 hours to make it to the high camp with steep slopes while approaching.
-The weather at this altitude was severely cold, high velocity winds, lots of snow and it wasn’t easy to set up tents though the staff eventually did manage to put them up.
+Next day, it took them 6 hours to make it to the high camp with steep slopes while approaching.
+Consequently, the weather at this altitude was severely cold, high-velocity winds, lots of snow.
+And it wasn’t easy to set up tents though the staff eventually did manage to put them up.

 Paul Anderson wrote: ‘New altitude record for myself atop Larkya Peak @6,249m/20,501ft!
 Spectacular Manaslu (the world’s 8th highest mountain) behind me.
 My dad Murray gave me this Aussie flag almost 20 years ago when I first left home, it’s been with me on all my travels and climbs around the globe since’